-Your submission will help us show that there’s support for change at your organization and/or university – whether you are faculty, alumni, student, staff, or a member of the surrounding community.
+Your signature will help demonstrate support for change at your organization and/or university – whether you are faculty, alumni, student, staff, or a member of the surrounding community.

 What is the Open COVID Pledge?